slyfox1186/pihole-regex/README.md

 - Remove duplicate domains across all lists
 - Find similar domains based on a specified similarity threshold

 This tool is designed to simplify the management of your Pi-hole and provide deeper insights into your network's activity.
-You can find the script in our GitHub repository at [link-to-script].
+You can find the script in our GitHub repository at [pihole_admin.py](https://github.com/slyfox1186/pihole-regex/blob/main/pihole_admin.py)

 ## Prerequisites
 To use the "pihole_admin.py" script, you will need to install the following Python packages: